devor/covjs/README.md

 # covjs

-A super lightweight pubsub module.
+A super lightweight pubsub module. < 1Kb minified.

 _Cov is short for covenants._